EENI - Business School.

 - AWPS - African Women's Progress Scoreboard (qualitative)

-Countries analyzed in the African Gender and Development Index: Benin, Burkina Faso, Cameroon, Egypt, Ethiopia, Ghana, Madagascar, Mozambique, South
+Countries analysed in the African Gender and Development Index: Benin, Burkina Faso, Cameroon, Egypt, Ethiopia, Ghana, Madagascar, Mozambique, South

 Africa, Tanzania, Tunisia, and Uganda.